uw-madison-statclub/Sp_2026_Data_Challenge/README.md

 ## The Data

 You can find the data [here](https://drive.google.com/drive/folders/1gEC4bbn9RDwlY8ewzPHMXn0LphJeDHi3?usp=sharing).
 The datasets are stored using `.parquet` file types, which are very efficient for large datasets such as ours.
-They can be easily read just like `.csv` into Python and R.
+They can be easily read just like `.csv` into Python and R environments.

 The files are named as follows:
 - business_y_removed.parquet